-Culver City, CA and New Orleans – April 17, 2016 — Precision Biologics, a NantWorks affiliated clinical stage biotechnology company focused on developing therapeutic and diagnostic products for the early detection and treatment of cancer and a participant in the Cancer MoonShot 2020 program, today announced it will present a poster titled, “Identification of target and cytotoxicity of novel monoclonal antibody NEO-201 in ovarian and uterine cancer subtypes” at the American Association for Cancer Research (AACR) Annual Meeting 2016.
+New Orleans.
+LA– April 17, 2016 — Precision Biologics, a clinical stage biotechnology company focused on developing therapeutic and diagnostic products for the early detection today announced it will present a poster titled, “Identification of target and cytotoxicity of novel monoclonal antibody NEO-201 in ovarian and uterine cancer subtypes” at the American Association for Cancer Research (AACR) Annual Meeting 2016.

 Results from in vitro cytotoxicity assays and inhibition of tumor growth in nude mice will be reported, both as single agents and in combination with a Natural Killer cell line.
 The preclinical data indicate that NEO-201 demonstrates tumor-specific cytotoxicity and provides promise for the development of TAA-directed therapy for ovarian and uterine malignancies.